OpenfUS/PyfUS/README.md

 # PyfUS
 PyfUS is a free and open-source software for the analysis of functional ultrasound imaging data.
-Is is part of the OpenfUS initiative launched by the Urban lab at Neuro-Electronics Research Flanders.
+It is part of the OpenfUS initiative launched by the Urban lab at Neuro-Electronics Research Flanders.

 ### Installation
 ```